CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Compiling the CAZ catalog

-Here we describe all collected parameters for the 7918 sources in the CAZ catalog.
-These parameters (source types, redshifts, SED peak frequencies, and radio variability Doppler factors) are taken mainly from the aforementioned catalogs (Sect. \ref{sec_compiling_caz_sources}).
+For as many of the 7918 sources in the CAZ catalog as possible, we collect source types, redshifts, SED peak frequencies, and radio variability Doppler factors mainly from the above catalogs.
 We also extract X-ray flux densities when possible.
 Additionally, we extract redshift and source type information from the Set of Identifications, Measurements, and Bibliography for Astronomical Data (SIMBAD\footnote{\href{https://simbad.cds.unistra.fr/simbad/}{https://simbad.cds.unistra.fr/simbad/}}) for as many sources as possible.

-The aforementioned catalogs and SIMBAD have somewhat different approaches of classifying their sources.
-Therefore, we devise our own AGN classes to unify the distinct classifications.
-Our blazar-focused AGN classification scheme is shown below: \begin{itemize} \item ``Q'': FSRQs and FSRQ candidates \item ``B'': BLLs and BLL candidates \item ``G'': host-galaxy-dominated BLLs\footnote{This is a 5BZC exclusive category which we do not merge with any other blazar category.} \item ``U'': blazars of unknown type and blazar candidates \item ``A'': confirmed non-blazar AGN\footnote{This includes radio galaxies, Seyfert type galaxies, etc.} and AGN candidates \end{itemize}
+The above catalogs and SIMBAD have somewhat different approaches of classifying their sources.
+Therefore, we devised our own AGN classes to unify the distinct classifications.
+Our blazar-focused AGN classification scheme is shown below: \begin{itemize} \item ``Q'': FSRQs and FSRQ candidates \item ``B'': BLLs and BLL candidates \item ``G'': Host-galaxy-dominated BLLs\footnote{This is a 5BZC exclusive category which we do not merge with any other blazar category.} \item ``U'': Blazars of unknown type and blazar candidates \item ``A'': Confirmed non-blazar AGN\footnote{This includes radio galaxies, Seyfert type galaxies, etc.} and AGN candidates \end{itemize}

 Many sources have classification information from multiple references.
-We account for this by prioritizing the catalogs as: 4LAC $\rightarrow$ CGRaBS $\rightarrow$ 3HSP $\rightarrow$ 5BZC $\rightarrow$ SIMBAD.
+We accounted for this by prioritizing the catalogs as 4LAC $\rightarrow$ CGRaBS $\rightarrow$ 3HSP $\rightarrow$ 5BZC $\rightarrow$ SIMBAD.
 We note that the 3HSP catalog does not have source classification, but all of its sources are identified as HSPs, making them BLLs.
 If a radio source does not have a classification from any of the catalogs, it is taken as an AGN candidate.
-The 7918 AGN and candidates in the CAZ catalog fit into our blazar-focused classification as shown below: \begin{itemize} \item Q: 2495 (31.5\%) \item B: 2726 (34.4\%) \item G: 112 (1.4\%) \item U: 1697 (21.4\%) \item A: 888 (11.2\%) \end{itemize} Therefore 88.8\% of the 7918 sources in the CAZ catalog are blazars or blazar candidates.
+The 7918 AGN and candidates in the CAZ catalog fit into our blazar-focused classification as shown below: \begin{itemize} \item Q: 2495 (31.5\%) \item B: 2726 (34.4\%) \item G: 112 (1.4\%) \item U: 1697 (21.4\%) \item A: 888 (11.2\%) \end{itemize} Therefore, 88.8\% of the 7918 sources in the CAZ catalog are blazars or blazar candidates.
 We included the 11.2\% non-blazar AGN and AGN candidates because the classifications from different catalogs do not always agree, so it is possible that some of the currently classified non-blazar AGN are actually blazars.
 Furthermore, by minimally excluding sources, we maintain continuity between the CAZ and its parent catalogs (i.e., 4LAC, 3HSP, CGRaBS, 5BZC, and the statistically complete subsample of the RFC), making future comparative studies between them more straightforward.